Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 It was a rather uneventful journey out of Ho Chi Minh City as we made our way to the border.
 It was a surprisingly rather short journey to the border only taking about an hour and a half to two hours and we had arrived.

 Once there the bus attendant made sure we all had our passports before heading into the Vietnamese immigration office to exit the country.
-This was kind of just a huge-looking shed place, but we lined up, provided our passports, and slowly got them back one by one with the exit stamp.
+We lined up, provided our passports, and slowly got them back one by one with the exit stamp.
+Rather than heading straight to the Cambodian side we then went for a little toilet stop where we could also buy some snacks, and what appeared to be duty-free shopping.

 In all honesty, it was quite a random stop, but while there we were briefed about what to expect at the Cambodian border.
 Soon enough we were back on the bus and heading that way.

 If you have done much research on the border crossing from Vietnam to Cambodia you will quickly learn about the scams here targeting travelers.
-Tax for this, payment for that stamp, etc.
+Tax for this, payment for that stamp, etc. Though because we were briefed in advance, and traveling in a large group, we knew exactly what to expect and what we needed to pay.

 After getting my entry stamp and jumping back on board, I managed to sleep for the majority of the journey.
 Though we did make one toilet/ snack stop, which lasted about 20 minutes.